gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 ---
 # What gets copied exactly?
-When the [[but-what-is-an-iframe.post|iframe]] attaches to its parent page, it gets a fresh copy of the JS web environment that doesn’t include any modifications made by the parent page.
+When the [[but-what-is-an-iframe.post|iframe]] attaches to its parent page, it gets a fresh copy of the JS web environment.
+This copy doesn’t include any modifications made by the parent page.

 That includes: